 - Posts on Facebook reach more people when they have activity on them.
 You can help HOPE reach more people by reacting to the posts (click on the “like” button under the image), commenting on posts, “liking” comments on posts and “sharing” posts to your Facebook page.

 - To share a Facebook post, click where it says “share” and choose “share” again.
 You can make an additional comment or just share it as it is.
+Check the box to include the original post.
 Click “post” at the bottom right-hand side when you are ready to post it.

 - Make your own video on Facebook using Facebook live.
 If you have a smart phone with the Facebook App on it, you can produce your own live video.
 These are great for actions.
 People love to see what is going on.
 But you can also do a Facebook live of a presentation or you talking to the camera.